 The Court of Appeal does not mention it in its Memorandum of Judgment from the bench, but the governing law is Part 3 of the Law of Property Act, R.S.A.
 2000, c.
 L-7.
 That Part was originally enacted as the Partition and Sale Act, S.A.
 1979, c.
-59. That 1979 Act was in turn based on the recommendations of the then Institute of Law Research and Reform (now the Alberta Law Reform Institute) Report No. 23: Partition and Sale, of March 1977.
-Under section 15(1) of the Law of Property Act, a co-owner - a joint tenant or a tenant in common of an interest in land - may apply to the Court for an order terminating the co-ownership.
+59. That 1979 Act was in turn based on the recommendations of the then Institute of Law Research and Reform (now the

+Alberta Law Reform Institute) Report No. 23: Partition and Sale, of March 1977.
+Under section 15(1) of the Law of Property Act, a co owner - a joint tenant or a tenant in common of an interest in land - may apply to the Court for an order terminating the co ownership.
 Section 15(2) enumerates the three remedies a court can choose between:

-15(2) On hearing an application under subsection (1), the Court $\underline{\text{shall}}$ make an order directing interests in land to one or more of the other co-owners who are willing to purchase the interest. (emphasis added)
+15(2) On hearing an application under subsection (1), the Court shall make an order directing

-(a) a physical division of all or part of the land between the co-owners, (b) the sale of all or part of the interest of land and the distribution of the proceeds of the sale between the co-owners, or (c) the sale of all or part of the interest of one or more of the co-owners' interests in land to one or more of the co-owners who are willing to
+- (a) a physical division of all or part of the land between the co owners, - (b) the sale of all or part of the interest of land and the distribution of the proceeds - of the sale between the co owners, or - (c) the sale of all or part of the interest of one or more of the co owners' interests in land to one or more of the other co owners who are willing to purchase the interest. (emphasis added)